pianoroll/SUPRA/midi-spec/index.md

 ### Timing ###

-In both the "raw" and "expression" MIDI files, the tempo of the roll is stored in the ticks-per-quarter-note (pulses-per-quarter-note) parameter in the header of the MIDI file.
+In both the "raw" and "expressive" MIDI files, the tempo of the roll is stored in the ticks-per-quarter-note (pulses-per-quarter-note) parameter in the header of the MIDI file.
 This value is usually 5 times the performance tempo of the roll (such as 500 if the tempo is 100).
 DEA rolls will have a different